-Mobile communications has followed a development path signposted by “generations”.
+Mobile communications has followed a development path by “generations”.
 It forms an interesting history kicking-off with the retroactively applied ‘0G’ label used to describe analog systems that predated the cellular approach.
+Lets dig into 5G.

 Things really got going with the analog/digital technology of the late 1970s and early 80s; ‘1G’ was based on cellular mobile coms that used analog radio for calls but digital systems for backhaul.
 ‘2G’ arrived in the early 1990s as an all-digital system.
 Before the turn of the century, we saw ‘3G’ (building on enhancements introduced by 2.5G and 2.75G) which introduced higher throughput to support the emergence of the smartphone.
 Enhancements to 3G boosted speeds such that it could handle mobile internet and streaming video.